adrian-mcmichael/docker-elastic-stack/README.md

 * Mounts Elasticsearch data containers.
 * Spins up Kibana with Sense, Timelion and Marvel.

-Known issues:

-* Marvel is currently not showing data from the cluster in Kibana.

 Enhancements to come:

 * Add the logstash component